unixunion/py-solace-provision/README_DOCKER.md

-# pysolpro
+# pySolPro

-python-solace-provision, or pysolpro for short, is a commandline tool which is generated from Solace SEMPv2 APIs.
+pySolPro is a commandline tool which is generated from Solace SEMPv2 APIs.
 It provides CRUD operations for solace managed objects using YAML files as the underlying data layer.

 For source, see https://github.com/unixunion/py-solace-provision